jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 But daily politics isn't always so rational.

 Cells in the human body are constantly fighting over resources, and we, the people who make up the ["body politic"](https://en.wikipedia.org/wiki/Body_politic) of our respective countries, are similar.
-Even in good times, daily politics is full of ranting, half-truths, and memes because individuals are arguing for resources like tax breaks or subsidies, cheap education or cheap labour, governmetn bailouts or government loans.
+Even in good times, daily politics is full of ranting, half-truths, and memes because individuals are arguing for resources like tax breaks or subsidies, cheap education or cheap labour, government bailouts or government loans.

 Why would anyone want to be left out?

 Political philosophy is supposed to rise above daily politics and create a shared vision for society.
-Only when a body politic works together can its members build a healthy nervous system where individuals and communities get the resources they both need to prosper.
+Only when a body politic works together can its members build a healthy nervous system where individuals and communities get the resources they need to heal their pains.
 A good philosophy makes people realize humans are not the final judge of right or wrong.
 As it is for all creatures, evolution ultimately decides if we are harvesting resources well enough to procreate and keep our civilization playing the game of evolution.

 So, while many ignorant polar bears are doomed to suffer for many more years, with a good philosophy, we can be happy and healthy in a constantly evolving society.